ionic-team/ionic-docs/docs/api/label.md

 <EncapsulationPill type="scoped" />

-Label is a textual element used primarily to give added context to [Item](./item.md) components.
+Label is an element used primarily to give added context to [Item](./item.md) components.
 The position of the label inside of an item can be inline, fixed, stacked, or floating.

+Note that form control components such as [Input](./input.md) or [Radio](./radio.md) have their own labels, so they typically should not be used with `ion-label`.

 ## Basic Usage